 How can you make an effective resume after getting fired?
-People get fired from the job for various reasons.
+People get fired from their job for various reasons.
 However, to a potential new employer, it may leave an unfavorable connotation on the candidate.

 If you find yourself in such a situation, you may have a number of questions concerning how to address the adverse reactions you may receive from a potential employer.
-You may have questions, such as:
+You may have questions such as:

 - How do I impress an employer given I was fired from my last job?

 - Do I include the job on my resume?

 - How should I answer when asked the reason for departing my previous job?